matthutchings/energy-sampling/README.md

 # energy-sampling
-A repository containing illustrative Python code examples for the PhD thesis of Matthew Hutchings, Cardiff University
+A repository containing illustrative Python code examples for the PhD thesis of Matthew Hutchings, Cardiff University.